Connecting to Technology

 What becomes apparent after looking at my own smartphone usage was just how much of my mental space was being used by my phone itself.
 Moreover, just how much I felt the need to focus on my smartphone to fill the gaps when I felt at a loss of things to do.
 My phone allowed me to connect with the virtual world and fill my time in all manner of ways; whether that be connecting on social media, playing a game or looking up car statistics on the internet.
 The danger I found was that I, more often than not, was using and checking my phone mindlessly, with no conscious realisation of what I was doing.

-As a result of our constant need of stimulation we have lost the time in which we connect with ourselves.
-Our constant need for connection and stimulation is teaching us to run from empty space in our lives, which in the past, was used for actual thoughts or experiences.
+As a result of our constant need of stimulation, we have lost the time in which we connect with ourselves.
+Our need for connection and stimulation is teaching us to run from empty space in our lives.
+In the past this empty space was used for actual thoughts or experiences.

 No wonder many feel so lost without our smartphones or anxious once their battery has died.

 The way we are interacting in the world is changing.
-Mobile technology has allowed us to control and experience stimulation in more ways, more of the time and wherever we are.
-As a society it seems that we are losing the ability to be with others and indeed ourselves wholeheartedly in favour of the constant stimulation technology gives us.
+Mobile technology has allowed us to experience stimulation in more ways, more of the time and wherever we are.
+As a society, it seems that we are losing the ability to be with others and indeed ourselves?
 It is easier to run away from our thoughts feelings and emotions in favour of finishing another level on Candy Crush.
 It is so prominent in our culture that even when we are doing an activity in the physical world we still need the stimulation that technology provides.
 And in turn, this endorses and ingrains our need for validation through the virtual world rather than the lived physical experience of life.